pemcg/manageiq-automation-howto-guide/chapter15/provisioning_dialog.md

 <br>
 The Provisioning Dialog is context-sensitive, so a different set of dialog options will be displayed when provisioning into VMware or OpenStack, for example.

-Each Provisioning Dialog is a large YAML file, specifying the main tabs, dialogs and fields to be displayed., e.g....
+Each Provisioning Dialog is formatted from a large (900 line+) YAML file, specifying the main tabs, dialogs and fields to be displayed., e.g....
 <br> <br>

 ```